marceelrf/MetaDataMRF/README.md

 Currently, MetaDataMRF package is maintained by [marceelrf](https://github.com/marceelrf), if you met any problem during using the software, please email: marcel.ferreira@unesp.br

 ## *The metaDataMRF() function*
+The metaDataMRF function take *dirname* as a single argument.
+This enables the user to run the function without having to previously set the directory work.
+The function will return a CSV file contain the metadata information.
+The file is automatically named by the date of compilation (**EX** "20191020metaData.csv").

 ## *File name*
 The first step is the standardization of file names.
 Considering my needs, I chose the file name as *"date_project_colleagues_experiment_sample_type.format"*.
 For example, last week my colleague Gerson and I conducted XRD experiments with hydroxyapatite samples (*__The date of the analysis was November 20, 2019__*).
 Then the file containing the analysis data was named as "*20191120_057317_Gerson_DRX_HA1150_data.txt*".